 In 2013, Browne launched a new project “Benign by Design,” to help reduce the number of microfibers released into the oceans.
 Working collaboratively with designers to create fabrics that were more durable and released less plastic waste during wash cycles, this project could help stop the problem of microfiber pollution at the source.

 So far, Eileen Fisher has been the only brand to sign on – Browne also approached Patagonia (known for their sustainability commitment) but they thought Browne’s findings were too new to validate their action.
 However, Browne has had a lot of success with Eileen Fisher, around 90 percent of their garments are now made with all natural fibers.
-The clothing industry has not been known for their focus on sustainability or conservation initiatives which makes Browne’s work even more difficult.
+The clothing industry has not been known for its focus on sustainability or conservation initiatives which makes Browne’s work even more difficult.

 What You Can Do

 The good news is, the clothing industry is dominated by consumer demand.
 As more consumers become conscious of the impact their clothing has on the planet – if they ask the industry to be better, there will be no choice but to evolve.
-When in doubt, shop for clothing made of natural materials, like organic cotton, sisal, linen (made from flax) and hemp.
-Common synthetic materials you should avoid include: polyester, rayon, modal, spandex and nylon.
-Also be on the look out for bamboo viscose or bamboo rayon, it sounds like a natural material but it is derived from plastic.
+When in doubt, shop for clothing made of natural materials, like organic cotton, sisal, linen (made from flax), and hemp.
+Common synthetic materials you should avoid include: polyester, rayon, modal, spandex, and nylon.
+Also, be on the look out for bamboo viscose or bamboo rayon, it sounds like a natural material but is derived from plastic.
 Is there anything better than knowing you can benefit the planet by making simple choices while you shop?